madbomb122/BlackViperScript/README.md

+# Notice
-**Notice: Update for the services for April 2018 update soon to be released
+Update for the services for April 2018 update soon to be released

 #
 To Download go to -> [Black Viper Script -Release](https://github.com/madbomb122/BlackViperScript/releases)<br />